We ♥︎ honesty! Beat EMF may earn a commission through links on this page at no additional cost to you.

 While this information can be alarming, the good news is that we can do something about it.

 The critical steps to prevention start with understanding how EMF is measured and what levels are unsafe.

 So today, we’ll show you how to understand your EMF readings and how you can determine the danger zones in your home.

 EMF Is Measured in What Units?

-In the United States, the unit of measurement for EMF is in Milligauss (mG).
+In the United States, magnetic fields are read in Milligauss (mG).